wirewright/wirewright/README.md

 ### Frontend: soma6

+NOTE: this frontend is no longer supported on this branch.
+See kappa.

 https://github.com/user-attachments/assets/e86cb81d-67d7-45b8-8a68-7399e4fe367e

 ### Frontend: Wirewright Rack

+NOTE: this frontend is no longer supported on this branch.
+See kappa.

 <img width="1804" height="961" alt="Screenshot showing Wirewright Rack terminal UI atop UIR tests" src="https://github.com/user-attachments/assets/975fd033-b2d0-4745-827e-cb30ffd5a6f3" />